aws-samples/sample-q-index-cross-account-access/README.md

 1. In your terminal, navigate to `cross-account-qindex-demo/cdk-stack`
 2. Run `npm install`
 3. Run `cdk deploy FrontendStack`
-4. Once deployed, find the value of `FrontendStack.AmplifyDeployCommand` from the CDK output
-5. Run the command from the CDK output `FrontendStack.AmplifyDeployCommand` formatted like this, `aws amplify start-deployment --app-id <your app id> --branch-name main --source-url s3://<your S3 bucket>/deployment.zip`
+4. Once deployed, find the value of `FrontendStack.AmplifyDeployCommand` from the CDK output and run it.
+It should be formatted like this, `aws amplify start-deployment --app-id <your app id> --branch-name main --source-url s3://<your S3 bucket>/deployment.zip`
 6. Open the URL from the CDK output `FrontendStack.AmplifyAppURL`

 ## Usage